The history of our college

 Since the original 400-acre College farm was bought back in 1919, Plumpton College has certainly seen a lot of changes.

 Now farming around 2,500 acres in conjunction with several landlords, our outstanding estate has grown to become one of the leading centres for land-based education in the UK.

 We now have a dairy herd of 260 cows, 1,000 sheep and 130 sows, in addition to up to 65 horses and a wide range of animals and livestock in our excellent animal care centre.
 On the horticultural side, our site has been developed to include greenhouses and our excellent practical workshop facilities.
 One of our most recent exciting additions has been our superb commercial winery – enabling you to study unique courses in first class facilities.

-We’re delighted to welcome more than 800 full-time students plus several thousand part-time students to our excellent range of land-based courses.
+In the mid 1990s, we added a range of higher education courses (Foundation Degrees and BSc).
+We’re delighted to welcome more than 1200 full-time students plus several thousand part-time students to our excellent range of land-based courses.
 We also have 120 students living on-site in our fantastic accommodation facilities.

 St. Michael’s Church was built, and the original village of Plumpton was built between the Church and the manor house.

 In Saxon times, Plumpton Manor originally belonged to the church of Bosham.
 The manor house (which has been rebuilt many times) is first mentioned as being lived in from 1118.
 Plumpton village is rumoured to have been burnt down due to numerous deaths from the plague, and moved to where the village is now.

 Normal courses were discontinued during the Second World War, and the school was used for short courses to entrants to the Women's Land Army.
 Much of Wales Farm was used for food production, which included growing Mangold (a type of fodder for livestock), and the Moat Barn area become one of the County War Agricultural Committee's machinery depots.